Ganweriwal: Historical context

-The Harappan period was between 2600-1900 BCE and is characterised by an increase in the urban environment and major city centres.
+The Harappan period was between 2600 and 1900 BCE and is characterised by an increase in the urban environment and major city centres.
 Settlement sizes increase and so too did the urban built environment.
 Standardised systems were adopted throughout the region and baked bricks were used for building.
 This period also saw relationships forming between neighbouring civilisations, and these new socio-economic and socio-cultural connections helped to create a more strongly connected urban society.

 The post-Harappan period occurred around 1900 BCE and marked a period of vast changes in the economic, political and cultural state of the Indus Valley, as well as great changes to the environment.
 The main cities were abandoned in favour of settlements in the north-eastern part of present-day Pakistan.
 There is evidence that citizens stopped using cubical weights, square steatite seals and statues of the mother goddess during this time, possibly suggesting there was a lack of centralised control during this time.

 The time and reason for the end of the Indus Valley Civilisation is unknown.
 It is suggested that changes to the climate and geography of the region may have caused the collapse.
 Tectonic movement may have caused the Indus River to flood, whilst the Ghaggar Hakra River is believed to have dried up.
 As these two rivers were the main source of water for the Indus Valley and supported their agricultural system, these changes may have led to its decline.
 Alternatively, some scholars have hypothesised that human interferences, perhaps an invasion or unsustainable population growth may have caused the collapse.